Simon's background is in biomedical and health science. He also writes about fashion, nature, and photography.

-Although we don't observe any water droplet on the branches, we can see them in the background as circular bokeh.
+Although we don't observe any water droplets on the branches, we can see them in the background as circular bokeh.
 I really do love seeing these and I knew I would be able to capture them when I initially looked out my window and saw the droplets of rain on the branches in the sunlight.

 Another interesting quality about this photo is the duality.
 We can see there is brightness in the upper half of the photo as represented by the sunny sky.
-And on the bottom half we see darkness.
+And on the bottom half, we see darkness.
 This light and darkness, separated by the branch, is quite remarkable.

 The only thing I'm concerned about in this photo is the bright areas.
-I think it may be just overexposed as the case in second photo.
+I think it may be just overexposed as the case in the second photo.

 I am so glad that I did a photographic study of the spruce in our front yard after a rainfall.
 At the end of this project, I was able to identify the type of tree that has been growing in front of me more more than a decade.
-In addition, I got some wonderful photographs of the tree after an early morning rain.
+In addition, I got some wonderful photographs of the tree after early morning rain.
 To me the photos are beautiful and I loved the pretty bokeh in the images.